 The Graeme notes:

-The following article I distribute to every participant in my VCON writers workshops.
+The following article I used to distribute to every participant in my VCON writers workshops.
 It is an incredibly useful guide to any writer on how NOT to write.
 Believe me.
 If you are at all serious about writing, you need to read this.

 A WORKSHOP LEXICON

 Literary Freeware: Not for Commercial Use

 (Edited for the VCON Writers Workshops by R. Graeme Cameron.)

 Bruce Sterling notes:

 “People often ask where science fiction writers get their ideas.
 They rarely ask where society gets its science fiction writers.
 In many cases the answer is science fiction workshops.